USB Repair Tool | Fix USB Device Not Recognized Error Codes

 Pros

-• Extremely small and lightweight
+• Small and lightweight

-• Simple interface suitable for all skill levels
+• Simple interface

-• Portable version available
+• Portable standalone version available

 Cons

-• Cannot repair physically damaged USB hardware
+• Cannot repair physically damaged hardware

 Frequently Asked Questions (FAQ)

-Does USB Repair remove drivers?
+Does USB Repair install or remove drivers?

-Will this tool delete my files?
+Will this tool delete files from my USB device?

 Final Thoughts